appietus/Double-Binomial-Inference/README.md

 The model is designed for a dataset with `N`: number of observations, `m`: number of trials (positive integer), and `y`: array of observations where each element is a proportion between 0 and 1.
 Adjustments are made to observations that are exactly 0 and 1 to avoid running into numerical issues in the computation of `log(0)`.

+### EG_final.csv
+The data for our analysis was obtained from the developmental toxicity study of ethylene glycol (EG) on the Swiss CD-1 mice conducted through the National Toxicology
+Program (NTP).
+The data are available at http://ntp.niehs.nih.gov.
+The mice were randomized to either control or one of the three dose levels (750, 1500 or 3000 mg/kg) of the ethylene glycol.
+For easy and better computational purposes, each dose is divided by the highest dose to scale it down.
+Outcomes measured included fetal weight, sex, dead or alive and various forms of malformations.
+The outcomes of interest includes the number of clusters (litters) in each dose group, the number of fetal malformations in each dose group.